 g.V().has("name", "Alice").out("FRIEND").values("name")

-SPARQL is the query language for RDF (Resource Description Framework) graphs, commonly used in semantic web and linked data applications.
-It’s ideal for querying data stored in triple format (subject-predicate-object).
+SPARQL is the query language for RDF (Resource Description Framework) data, commonly used in semantic web and linked data applications.
+It’s ideal for querying knowledge graphs.

 Example Query: